 Sydney Harbour National Park

-With its spectacular views across the iconic Sydney Harbour and onward towards the Tasman Sea, South Head is an ideal venue hire option.
-It’s an awe-inspiring backdrop to any event.
+Offering spectacular views across the iconic Sydney Harbour and outward towards the Pacific Ocean, South Head is an ideal venue hire option with an awe-inspiring backdrop to any event.

 - Venue is suitable for